 And here is a good description, from a trace that was well recorded:

-I clicked the foo-bar widget and it took about ten seconds to update during which time WizzyFuzz was hung.
+I started tracing in UIforETW and then clicked the foo-bar widget and it took about ten seconds to update during which time WizzyFuzz was hung.
 I saved the trace about two seconds after WizzyFuzz started responding again.
 This hang happens about 10% of the time when I click the foo-bar widget.
 I’m using the default settings and fuzzing a two-hundred cubit Wizzy.

 You don’t, however, have to describe your hardware.
 ETW traces already contain this information.